If you're a freelance writer who has been grinding it out trying to land your first client, you might get mad at me for this, but…

 In order to hopefully make your grind a little bit easier and to help you find your first freelance writing job faster, I'm going to tell you how I found mine.

-In my opinion, this is one of the best ways for freelance writers (or any type of freelancer) to find new clients and jobs.
+In my opinion, this is one of the best ways to find freelance work, whether you're a writer or you offer some other type of service.

 The Facebook Group Method